Challenge questions

 Not for grades!

 These are not essential for learning the material and can be skipped without affecting your grade.
-If you successfully solve one set of problem, a week of participation activity will be waived (it does not have to be the same week you submit the challenge question).
-Submit your answer at any time.
+See syllabus for more information.
 I will not post solutions for the challenge questions.

 Consider the following regression model: